 Certain historical operating revenue for the University and computed pro forma debt service coverage are provided in Appendix I under the caption "Annual Debt Service by Fiscal Year and Coverage Statement."
-The pro forma coverage is merely a mathematical computation, as reflected in the applicable table, and no assurance can be given that the University's future revenues will be sufficient to satisfy University operations and Series Four-A1 Bond and other debt service requirements.
+The pro forma coverage is merely a mathematical computation, as reflected in the applicable table, and no assurance can be given that the University's future revenues will be sufficient to satisfy University operations and debt service requirements for the Bonds and other debt.